younggns/comparative-abusive-lang/README.md

-*Still working with code distribution.
-Please contact me (younggnse@gmail.com) if you have any questions.*
 # Comparative Studies of Detecting Abusive Language on Twitter

 Python 3.6.0 implementation of ["Comparative Studies of Detecting Abusive Language on Twitter"](http://arxiv.org/abs/1808.10245) accepted in EMNLP 2018 Workshop on Abusive Language Online (ALW2).